bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_3/Group Review.md

 * `test_recommendation_user_following`
 * `test_comment_creation`
 * `test_comment_deletion_cascaded`
-* I also added documentation ofr test in the files.
+* I also added documentation of tests in the files.